 Not everyone with ACL damage needs surgical reconstruction.
 However, if you have a physical job, you’re no longer able to enjoy sports, or your knee is affecting your quality of life, then an operation to reconstruct the ligament can help.
 ACL reconstruction can ease pain, stabilise your knee, and help you get back to sport and normal activities.

-The London Orthopaedic Clinic’s specialist surgeons are expert in the management of knee injuries.
+The London Orthopaedic Clinic’s knee specialists are expert in the management of knee injuries.
 The internationally-renowned consultants use innovative technologies and the latest minimally-invasive surgical techniques to reconstruct the ACL and repair any other damage to the knee joint.

 What is the ACL?